 As the centre of a metropolitan region of around 6 million people and as Canada’s largest city, Toronto ranks pretty high on most people’s list of potential destination cities in Canada.
-And for good reason: Toronto is a unique and wonderful place, brimming with opportunity.
+And for good reason: moving to Toronto is a unique and wonderful experience, brimming with opportunity and excitement.

 While Toronto is by no means perfect, it gives its residents a lot to be thankful for – which is no doubt a big part of why it keeps showing up on rankings for best city in the world to live.
 With millions of immigrants, foreign workers, and international students already calling Toronto home, you might be considering a move to Toronto yourself.
 If this sounds like you, see below for Moving2Canada’s top 19 things to know before moving to Toronto.